woocart/localizations/UK/products-electronics.md

 Meet Fitbit Versa, an all-day companion that helps you live your best life.
 This lightweight, swim-proof smartwatch empowers you to reach health and fitness goals with 24/7 heart rate, actionable insights, personalized guidance, on-screen workouts and more.
 Run your day with notifications, quick replies, apps, and phone-free music.
 Plus, wear it your way with fresh accessories and clock faces.

 - Track your all-day activity, 24/7 heart rate, & sleep stages, all with a 4+ day battery life (varies with use and other factors).
-- Take your favorite music phone-free by storing 300+ songs or downloading stations from Pandora or playlists from Deezer.
+- Take your favourite music phone-free by storing 300+ songs or downloading stations from Pandora or playlists from Deezer.
 - Use 15+ exercise modes like Run or Swim (Fitbit Versa is water-resistant to 50 meters) to record workouts and connect to smartphone GPS for more precise real-time pace & distance.

 ### Samsung Gear S3 Classic Smartwatch - Steel with Black Band